OneBusAway/onebusaway-android/BUILD.md

 `gradlew assembleRelease`

-(If you want to assemble just the Google variant, use `gradlew assembleObaGoogleRelease`, and for Amazon Fire Phone-only use `gradlew assembleObaAmazonRelease`)
+(If you want to assemble just the Google variant, use `gradlew assembleObaGoogleRelease`

 The APK files will show up in the `onebusaway-android/build/outputs/apk` folder. `obaGoogleRelease-vx.y.z.apk` is the file that's uploaded to Google Play for release.